 When making Swiss meringue buttercream, it is important to use grease-free utensils like spatulas and glass storage containers.
 Glass doesn’t retain grease after washing.
 I keep a separate set of utensils for meringue based recipes.
-If you have never made a Swiss meringue buttercream, read THIS POST first!
+If you have never made a Swiss meringue buttercream, make sure you read through all my tips and tricks for how to make Swiss Meringue Buttercream first!
 It has all kinds of tips and tricks to help you along.

 The ingredients list is pretty long and there are a lot of instruction, but don’t be scared.
 You can make these and the reward is worth it!
 I served these at work for a birthday last week and they got rave reviews.
 Cheers to apple season!

 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!